 The COVID-19 pandemic has caused a global scale of fear, stress, and uncertainty.
 Everyone has their own ways of coping with stress and different approaches work for different people.
 During these times, technology has had a positive influence on our mental health.
-Technology has also helped us manage our stress and stay connected in the asset finance industry.
+Technology has also helped us manage our stress and stay connected in the equipment finance industry.
 As Q4 comes to an end, we wanted to share some of the ways technology might help you stay connected.
 Here are some technology tips companies can provide to help promote employees’ mental health while continuing to work at home.

 Add virtual wellness activities to promote mental health